garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-05-08-contact-page-serverless-function.md

 }
 ```

-In simple terms the request *r* will come in, the program can preform its logic and then write any data back to the ResponseWriter *w*.
+In simple terms, the request `r` will come in, then the program can preform its logic and write any data back using the ResponseWriter `w`.

 ## Getting Telegram Setup

-I'm not going to spend too much time here because Telegram isn't really the focus of this post, but I want to make sure this process can be replicated by others, or more likely by my future forgetful self.
+I'm not going to spend too much time here because Telegram isn't really the focus of this post, but I want to make sure this process can be replicated by others... or more likely by my forgetful future-self.

+>Future-Garrett,
+>
->Future me, this is how you did it back in the day.
-Hope you are doing well. - Past me
+>This is how you did it back in the day.
+Hope you are doing well.
+>
+>From,
+>
+>Past-Garrett

-Anyways, without further dialog between past me and future me, here is the high level overview.
+Anyways, without further dialog between past-me and future-me, here is the high level overview.

-1. Get a telegram bot api token from https://t.me/botfather
+1. Get a telegram bot api token from:  https://t.me/botfather
-1. Setup "Go Telegram Bot API" github.com/go-telegram-bot-api/telegram-bot-api
+1. Setup "Go Telegram Bot API" and get your chat ID using the examples provided at: https://github.com/go-telegram-bot-api/telegram-bot-api
-  1. Get chatID - The chatID is where the telegram message will be sent to.
-1. Setup Environment variables **TELEGRAMCHATID** and **TELEGRAMAPI**. https://vercel.com/docs/v2/build-step#environment-variables
+1. Set the following production environment variables - **TELEGRAMCHATID** and **TELEGRAMAPI** - in Vercel's dashboard.
+Use the instructions provided here: https://vercel.com/docs/v2/build-step#environment-variables

 ## Getting Environment Variables

 Getting environment variables is essential to most programs.
-Go's `os` package makes it easy to access environment variable.
+Golang's `os` package makes it easy to access environment variable.

 ```go
 func envVariables() (apiKey string, chatID int64) {